NickelMedia/Imposium-JS-SDK/docs/player.md

 #### constructor

-`Imposium.Player(videoElement: HTMLVideoElement, client: Imposium.Client, config: Object [optional])`
+`new Imposium.Player(videoElement: HTMLVideoElement, client: Imposium.Client, config: Object [optional])`

 The Imposium player is used alongside [`Imposium.client`](/client) to handle things like streaming, consuming data returned by our API, emitting custom / HTML5 media events and recording performance metrics.
 It requires a JavaScript reference to an HTML5 video element, a reference an Imposium client and configuration can be be passed in optionally (see below).